LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

     - **S3 Bucket accessible externally**

-## baseline Health Check for Cloud Identities
+## Baseline Health Check for Cloud Identities
 ### The PCI heat map

 The **Permission Creep Index**  heat map shows the incurred risk of users with access to high-risk permissions, and provides information about: